 This Node.js SMS Quickstart will teach you how to do this using our Programmable Messaging REST API and the Twilio Node.js helper library.

 In this Quickstart, you will learn how to:

 - Sign up for Twilio and get your first SMS-enabled Twilio phone number

 - Set up your development environment to send and receive messages

 - Send your first SMS

 - Reply to incoming messages with an SMS

 Prefer to get started by watching a video?
-Check out our Node.js SMS Quickstart video on Youtube.
+Check out our Node.js Messaging Quickstart video on Youtube.

 If you already have a Twilio account and an SMS-enabled Twilio phone number, you’re all set here!
 Feel free to jump to the next step.